 It involves a lot of effort, but scrounge through the fifty-rupee piles for basics such as striped T-shirts, polo necks, and camisoles.

 The best time to visit Sarojini Nagar is on weekdays, between 12pm-4pm to be specific.
-It's closed on Monday, though.
+Wednesdays is when the new stock comes in at most stores and Tuesdays is when everything is at the cheapest possible prices.
+It's closed on Mondays, though.

 The first of the caverns is located around the peepul tree (a highly conspicuous landmark, better known as the Kwic Bite lane) and two other adjacent caves in the interior of the other lane (next to Soft & Sleek, the shoe shop).